isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-Sport Climbing.md

 in sport climbing as a CCA.
 This indoor form of rock climbing does not require ropes or harnesses, relying instead on the climbers' agility and strength.
 With guidance from their coaches, students can master the art of bouldering and refine their skills.
-The TP Sport Climbing team, which includes both Men’s and Women’s, competes annually in the Polytechnic-ITE (POL-ITE) Sport Climbing (Bouldering) Championship, giving them a chance to showcase their talents and earn well-deserved recognition.
+The TP Sport Climbing Teams (Men &amp; Women) compete annually in the Polytechnic-ITE (POL-ITE) Sport Climbing (Bouldering) Championship, giving them a chance to showcase their talents and earn well-deserved recognition.
 <br>
 <br><strong>Achievements:</strong>
 <br>POL-ITE (Invitational) Games 2024: Gold (Women's Team)